hemu/snake-game-cpp/SnakeGame/README.md

-Add rest of snake body that follow tail
+Change background color to black

-Add floor plane with floor texture
+Add apple that snake collides with to eat

 Add player collision detection with edges